wesbarnett/flask-project/README.md

     sudo apt install nginx python3-flask gunicorn3 make

-You can also use a python virtual environment but will need to modify `gunicorn.service` to make the work properly.
+You can also use a python virtual environment but will need to modify `gunicorn.service` to make this work properly.

 ## Configuration